karlbenedict/GEOG485-585/syllabus.md

 Module 2b - *Web-based Mapping Clients*

-*	Week 9, 10 - March 20 - April 2.
+*	Week 10, 11 - March 20 - April 2.
 OpenLayers Javascript Framework (Peer Review)

 Module 4b - *Interoperability Standards*

-*	Week 11 - April 3-9.
+*	Week 12 - April 3-9.
 Desktop GIS Integration (Virtual Class session on April 5 - no regular office hours)

 Module 5 - *Developing and Hosting OGC Services*

-*	Week 12 - April 10-16.
+*	Week 13 - April 10-16.
 Platforms and GeoServer Introduction
-*	Week 13 - April 17-23.
+*	Week 14 - April 17-23.
 OGC services and styling in GeoServer

-Module 2c - *Web-based Mapping Clients*

-*	Week 14 - April 24-30.
-Integrating GeoServer OGC Services into OpenLayers clients  (Peer Review)
+*	Week 15 - April 24-30.
+OGC services and styling in GeoServer - Integration into an OpenLayers Client  (Peer Review)

 Course Review and Emerging Technologies

-* Week 15 - May 1-7
+* Week 16 - May 1-7

 *Final Exam* and *Portfolio Review* - Portfolio must be submitted for review before 5:00 pm on Friday, May 5

-*	Week 16 - May 8-13 (*Exam due by 5:00 pm May 11*)
+*	Week 17 - May 8-13 (*Exam due by 5:00 pm May 11*)

 ## Additional Information ##